schmaustech/ceph-on-hosted-cluster-blog/README.md

 local-storage-operator-864768c8cb-slgc2   1/1     Running   0          36m   10.133.0.19   asus3-vm3.kni.schmaustech.com   <none>           <none>
 ~~~

-We can also see that three PVs were also created one for each worker node reflecting the use of the sdb device on each worker node in the hosted cluster.
+We can also see that three PVs were also created, one for each worker node, reflecting the use of the sdb device on each worker node in the hosted cluster.

 ~~~bash
 $ oc get pv -o wide